Divorced After 12 Years? You Can Claim Half Your Ex’s Social Security Without His Knowledge

 The rule that changes the math

 A divorced spouse can draw on an ex’s earnings record if four conditions are met: the marriage lasted at least 10 years, she is currently unmarried and at least 62, and the ex is at least 62.
-The ex doesn’t have to have filed for benefits, as long as the divorce finalized two or more years ago.
-Social Security will not contact him, and his benefit stays the same.
+The ex does not have to have filed for benefits, as long as the divorce finalized two or more years ago.
+Social Security will not contact him, and his benefit stays exactly the same.

 Social Security pays the higher of her own benefit or the ex-spousal benefit, not both.
-At her full retirement (FRA) age of 67, that benefit equals 50% of her ex’s primary insurance amount, or $1,600 a month against his $3,200.
-Compared to her own $1,200, that’s a gain of $400 per month, or $4,800 a year, for life.
+At her FRA of 67, that benefit equals 50% of her ex’s primary insurance amount (PIA), or $1,600 a month against his $3,200.
+Compared to her own $1,200, that is a gain of $400 per month, or $4,800 a year, for life.
+One phone call and a single form can raise her income by roughly the cost of a decent used car every year, indexed for inflation.

 Why timing still matters

 Cost-of-living adjustments (COLAs) then ride on whichever benefit she collects.
-With CPI running at 330.3 in March 2026, up from 320.6 a year earlier, a 3% COLA on $1,600 puts more money in her pocket than the same rate on $1,200, every year.
+The Bureau of Labor Statistics reported in May 2026 that the CPI-U stood at 335.1, up 4.2% from a year earlier.
+A COLA applied to $1,600 puts meaningfully more money in her pocket than the same rate applied to $1,200, and that difference repeats every year.

 How this lands in the rest of her retirement